frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/manufacturing/subcontracting.md

 <img class="screenshot" alt="Supplier Sourced Raw Material" src="{{docs_base_url}}/assets/img/manufacturing/supplier_sourced_subcontracting.png">

+However, the Supplier may choose to include the supplier provided items in thier Sales Order sent to you.

 ## 2. Notes
 * Make sure that the “Rate” of processed Item is the processing rate (excluding the raw material rate).